totalspectrum/spin2cpp/doc/basic.md

 ### BOOLEAN

 Represents a true or false result.
 Represented as a 32 bit integer, with TRUE set to all 1's and FALSE set to all 0's.
-In practice any non-zero value will be accepted as being "true".
+The compiler tries to normalize boolean values to be either TRUE or FALSE, but this may not succeed in all cases.
+In such cases any non-zero value will be accepted as being "true".

 ### __BUILTIN_ALLOCA